xpack/web-jekyll/pages/dev-tools/qemu-arm/install.md

 9 directories, 21 files
 ```

+### Test

-To check if QEMU starts and is recent, use:
+To check if QEMU starts, use something like:

 ```console
 $ ~/opt/xPacks/qemu-arm/xpack-qemu-arm-2.8.0-7/bin/qemu-system-gnuarmeclipse --version